Abukunolu/Abukunolu/README.md

 ### Hi there 👋

-Welcome, I"m Israel; a brand and product designer focused on creating product that meets users need and communicating brand story through visual elements.
+Welcome, I"m Israel; product designer and frontend dev focused on creating product that meets users need and communicate brand story through visual elements.

 - 🔭 I’m recently worked on a favicon generator project along side other designers and devs
-- 🌱 I’m currently advancing my skills in visual design
+- 🌱 I’m currently advancing my skills in design and coding
 - 👯 I’m looking to collaborate on designs projects
-- 🤔 I’m looking for help with brand and website design gigs
+- 🤔 I’m looking for help with website design gigs
 - 💬 Ask me about ...
 - 📫 How to reach me: digitallyisrael@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Him, His, He
 - ⚡ Fun fact: ...
 -->